bmw-ece-ntust/multimedia-wireless-network/Study_Note _A2.md

 ## Results
 ### Number of stations versus Throughput
-For a simulation varying the stations from 1 to 30 and a simulation time of 10 seconds, we obtain the following result.
+For a simulation varying the stations from 1 to 30 and a simulation time of 10 seconds, I obtained the following result.

 ![Throughputvsstation](https://github.com/bmw-ece-ntust/multimedia-wireless-network/blob/2024-D11215805-Dawit-Hadush-Hailu/assets/Throughputvsstation.png)